DEXRON: 1990 – DEXRON-II(E)

-In the 1990s, electronic controls of the transmission phased out the old hydraulic/mechanically controlled system, GM was first to market with Cadillac Allante's electronic controlled transmission system THM F-7 in 1987, followed by Chrysler and Toyota in 1988 and Ford in 1989.
+In the 1990s, electronic controls of the transmission phased out the old hydraulic/mechanically controlled system.
+GM was first to market with Cadillac Allante's electronic-controlled transmission system, THM F-7, in 1987, followed by Chrysler and Toyota in 1988, and Ford in 1989.

-Electronic control of shift pattern (when does it shift), shift timing (how long it takes to shift), shift quality (shift feel), line pressure, and TCC apply and release rates were all affected by cold temperature performance of the ATF flowing through solenoids.
+Electronic control of shift pattern (when it shifts), shift timing (how long it takes to shift), shift quality (shift feel), line pressure, and TCC apply and release rates were all affected by the cold temperature performance of the ATF flowing through solenoids.

-In 1990, Dexron-II(E) (GM Spec GM6137M) was released.
-Dexron-II(E) was composed of Group 2 base oil plus an additive package.
-According to the GM Technical Service Bulletin: 92-7-2 issued Oct-2-1991, DEXRON-II(E) has better anti-foaming characteristics, improved low-temperature flow characteristics (low-temperature viscosity), and improved high-temperature oxidation stability.
-This fluid's low temperature performance was also improved (20,000cP @ -40C vs 50,000cP@-40C).
+In 1990, DEXRON-II (E) (GM Spec GM6137M) was released.
+DEXRON-II (E) was composed of Group 2 base oil plus an additive package.
+According to the GM Technical Service Bulletin 92-7-2 issued on October 2, 1991, DEXRON-II(E) has better anti-foaming characteristics, improved low-temperature flow characteristics (low-temperature viscosity), and improved high-temperature oxidation stability.
+This fluid's low-temperature performance was also improved (20,000 cP at -40 °C vs. 50,000 cP at -40 °C).

-GM Dexron-II(E) licensed products have a license number on the container that begins with the letter E. Example: E20001.
-This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+GM DEXRON-II (E) licensed products have a license number on the container that begins with the letter E. This fluid is backward compatible with all previous DEXRON fluids as well as the Type "A" suffix "A" and the Type "A" fluids produced from 1949 to 1966.

 This fluid was first used in the following transmissions: